Verdagon/Vale/docs/regions/Regions.md

 Whenever we're doing post-parsing to figure out the region for everything, we keep track of the nearest containing region, like the `x'` above.
 This is known as the "context region" there.

+Q from later: What are the downsides of not doing it deeply?

 # Making New Regions For Generic Coords (MNRFGC)